Statistical Test of Distance--Duality Relation with Type Ia Supernovae and Baryon Acoustic Oscillations: Introduction

-The goal of this work is to provide up-to-date, straightforward, and independent measurements of $\eta$ at selected redshifts, along with their correlations, using $\dL$ from the compressed JLA dataset and $\dA$ estimates from BAO measurements.
+Here, we address the issue by using a Bayesian statistical method detailed in \citet[][hereafter \citetalias{2016MNRAS.463.1651M}]{2016MNRAS.463.1651M}, which compresses correlated luminosity distance data at given control points in log-redshift.
+This has been specifically developed for the analysis of the SNIa data from the Joint Light-curve Analysis \citep[JLA;][]{2014AA...568A..22B}.
+The goal of this work is to provide up-to-date, straightforward, and independent measurements of $\eta$ at selected redshifts, along with their correlations, using $\dL$ from the compressed JLA data set and $\dA$ estimates from BAO measurements.
 The derived constraints are largely limited by the uncertainties on the cosmological parameters that the $\dA$ values depend on.
 Combining external information from \textit{Planck} measurements of the cosmic microwave background (CMB) temperature and polarization anisotropy power spectrum \citep{2016AA...594A..13P} can significantly reduce such uncertainties.
 However, as we will amply explain, \textit{Planck}-derived constraints on cosmological parameters implicitly assume that there is no violation of the photon number conservation.
-In such a case, the DD test can be used as probe of systematic errors affecting the luminosity distance or the angular diameter distance measurements.
+In such a case, the DD test can be used as probe of systematic effects affecting the luminosity distance or the angular-diameter distance measurements.

-In Section~\ref{sec:datasets} we derive expressions for $\dL$ and $\dA$ in terms of the data.
-In Section~\ref{sec:methods} we describe the Monte Carlo (MC) analysis methods.
-The results are presented and analysed in Section~\ref{sec:results} and further discussed in Section~\ref{sec:discussion}.
+In Section~\ref{sec:datasets}, we derive expressions for $\dL$ and $\dA$ in terms of the data.
+In Section~\ref{sec:methods}, we describe the Monte Carlo (MC) analysis methods.
+The results are presented and analyzed in Section~\ref{sec:results} and further discussed in Section~\ref{sec:discussion}.